-Who needs cheese when you can top this pizza-like flatbread with a creamy garlic tahini sauce instead?
-The drizzle pulls together the bright, fresh herbs and savory chickpea topping—all piled onto crispy flatbread.
+You don't need cheese when you top this pizza-like flatbread with a creamy garlic tahini sauce.
+The drizzle pulls together bright, fresh herbs and a savory chickpea topping—all piled onto crispy flatbread.
 The 20-minute Mediterranean flatbreads can be served cold or lightly warmed for a quick and easy vegan dinner idea.

-Tired of the same ol’ avocado toast?
-This entree-worthy crostini recipe is just as vegan—and way more exciting—thanks to standouts like caramelized onions, sweet sun-dried tomatoes, and peppery arugula.
-We promise you won’t leave the table hungry.
-Each toast is adorned with a quarter can of cannellini beans and provides 15 grams of filling protein.
+Tired of the same old avocado toast?
+This crostini recipe fits your vegan lifestyle and is more exciting than the trendy toast thanks to caramelized onions, dried tomatoes, and peppery arugula.
+Each serving of this plant-based family recipe (one toast) is adorned with a quarter can of cannellini beans and provides 15 grams of filling protein.